 John Rice - Senior Teaching Artist

 John Rice began his career in feature films working on George Romero’s zombie classic Dawn of the Dead.
 As director and director of photography, Rice’s commercial work has garnered Clio, Addy, Mobius, and Art Director's Club awards.
 His work as director of photography for features and documentaries has been broadcast nationally on PBS and screened at the Sundance Film Festival and numerous other film festivals around the world.
-Recent work directed by Rice includes: Dumpster (winner of Best Drama/Comedy at The Indie Gathering Festival; winner of Best International Comedy–Mid Length Film at the Calgary Fringe Festival), and Milk Crate (Greetings from Pittsburgh: Neighborhood Narratives, Beverly Hills Hi-Def Film Festival).
-Rice is a founding member and has programmed Silk Screen, an Asian-American Film Festival, for five years.
-He is in post-production on Thunder Over Braddock and recently completed the film Mr. Pleasant, which premiered at the 2010 Three Rivers Film Festival.
+Recent work directed by Rice includes: Dumpster (winner of Best Drama/Comedy at The Indie Gathering Festival; winner of Best International Comedy–Mid Length Film at the Calgary Fringe Festival), Milk Crate (Greetings from Pittsburgh: Neighborhood Narratives, Beverly Hills Hi-Def Film Festival) and Mr. Pleasant (Three Rivers Film Festival and numerous other screenings around the country).
+Rice is a founding member and former programmer for Silk Screen, an Asian-American Film Festival.
+Recent work includes collaboration on Tony Buba projects, We are Alive!, The Fight to Save Braddock Hospital and the Sierra Leone Amistad Africans project.
 See faculty page.